meta-nitin/Design-Patterns/README.md

 Structural design pattern that divides business logic or huge class into separate class hierarchies that can be developed independently.
 It separate the abstraction from its implementation, so that the two can vary independently.
 One of these hierarchies (often called the Abstraction) will get a reference to an object of the second hierarchy (Implementation).
 Always remember it has 2 parts - abstraction & implementation.
 Bridge design pattern can be used when both abstraction and implementation can have different hierarchies independently and we want to hide the implementation from the client application.

+Usage -
+1. When you want to divide and organize a monolithic class that has several variants of some functionality
+2. If you need to be able to switch implementations at runtime
+3. When you need to extend a class in several orthogonal (independent) dimensions

 ```java
 // Implementor
 interface Engine {